asmitty92/grey-and-ellis/books/01-cold-impressions/manuscript/13-epilogue.md

 “Next one,” Matt said.
 “Got a few cases in the queue we’re reviewing.”

-Chen stood and shook their hands.
+Lindsay stood and shook their hands.
 “Well, thanks for the assist on this.
 Parke County’s grateful, even if they’re still processing what happened.
 Let me know if you’re ever back in Indiana.”

 “Will do.”

-After they left Chen’s office, they walked back to the borrowed desk where Brandon had been working.
+After they left Lindsay's office, they walked back to the borrowed desk where Brandon had been working.
 His laptop sat closed, his few personal items already packed in his messenger bag.

 Matt sat down and opened his own laptop, pulling up their case queue.
 A spreadsheet appeared—thirty-seven open cases, color-coded by priority and age.
 Red for urgent, yellow for active, blue for cold.
 Most were blue.